Summer Reading Program 2022

 Why Summer Reading?

-- Advances literacy and academic performance by engaging teens in reading and reading-related activities during the summer months.
+- Advances literacy and academic performance by engaging children and teens in reading and reading-related activities during the summer months.

 - Fosters a love of reading through library programs and services.